-Biological Phenomena; Humanities; Microbiological Phenomena; Viruses; Genetic Phenomena; Diseases
+Biological Phenomena; History of Medicine; Humanities; Microbiological Phenomena; Molecular Biology; Plague; Public Health; Radiology; Viruses; Global Health; Genetic Phenomena; Diseases

 An essential aspect of science is an understanding of the ontological and epistemological aspects of scientific knowledge.
 This understanding can often be approached through historical analysis and reflections on science.
 My research is focused on molecular biology as a typical modern scientific endeavor and on cross cultural and cross national aspects of science.
 For example, the early history of molecular biology is embedded in the work of physicists who applied concepts from physics to biological systems.
 One major aspect of this early work was the development of the target theory.
 The detailed history of the origins of the target theory has been reconstructed from the published literature and from archival material.
 This material will form some of the background against which the larger history of molecular biology will be placed.
 The overall goal of this project is to develop a detailed and nuanced history of the “Phage Group” and its role in the origins of the field of molecular biology.

 Specialized: History of molecular biology; Development of target theory; History of Manchurian Plague, 1910-1911